andyneff/dockmock/README.md

 are not a problem, it ties the host to centos/having those installed on other oses It would be nice to have a fail over to docker in case those done exist on the host

+- There are a few assumptions that the `Name:` of the spec contains no dashes.
+This can probably be fixes by counting dashes backwards from the end instead

+- spectool is used.
+This is a... "perl" script, that can not handle %include directives.
+This is due to it running some rpm command in a temp dir, and it has no logic for copying any source files with the spec in the temp dir.
+To get around this, all %include lines are removed when using spectool

+- yum-builddep is used to auto install dependencies (And to determine the dependencies in two different setup steps). yum-builddep does NOT LOT nosrc.rpm files, so use of the `NoSource:` directive will cause it to fail.
+Again, All lines starting with NoSource: are removed from the spec files for these tests.